ajschumacher/ajschumacher.github.io/20141023-rjstat_lightning/index.md

 -----

-It's pretty common online to see data as an array of objects in JSON.
+It's pretty common online to have an array of objects in JSON.
 [D3](http://d3js.org/) is happy to use this, for example.
 It's good if you need to have every observation stand on its own, or if there's no consistent schema.
-But for every record you're repeating all the keys, so it isn't very compact.
+But you're listing keys for every record, so it isn't very compact.

 -----